Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 That lack of diversification across different industries is something to watch and plan for, especially through your other lending accounts and investments.

-Considerably offsetting that risk is the fact that Lande has the highest cover against losses of any peer-to-peer lending provider that we have assessed so far, in terms of the interest earned against forecast losses in a disaster year.
-Typically this is 11% per year.
+Considerably offsetting that risk is the fact that Lande has some of the highest cover against losses of any peer-to-peer lending provider that we have assessed so far, in terms of the interest earned against forecast losses in a disaster year.
+Typically this is 10.8% per year.

 About Lande's 4thWay Risk Score